 Finally, depending on the restrictions of your budget, you may decide that you want to do more than just the basics with your WooCommerce store.

 For instance, we've already mentioned how important it is to stay in touch with your customers through email marketing.
 However, there are other things to think about, too – particularly if you want to invest in high-quality promotional strategies.
-For instance:

 - Social media marketing tools: Some social media plugins are free – such as the ones that allow you to place a social media button on your site.
 However, if you want a more comprehensive sales and marketing strategy, you might decide to invest in tools that combine social marketing with email, sales CRM systems, and more.